rgirodon/NotificationEngine/README.md

 ```

 is sent to URL http://<host>:<port>/notificationengine/subscription.do with method PUT and header Content-Type set to application/json, then such subscription will be persisted.

+You can retrieve this example in client directory.

 To register this selector in a Channel, here is an example :